 Yes.
 Certain services, such as Scotland-wide concessionary travel, are only available to qualifying holders of the National Entitlement Card (NEC).
 Other services such as library or leisure memberships may offer a choice of using the NEC or not; it is up to the provider to decide what can be used to access the service.

 NECs are normally only issued to people who are resident in Scotland as many services are only available to Scottish residents; cards are issued by local councils on receipt of a valid application for a service that uses the NEC.

 The microchip securely holds the minimum information needed to manage the services that use the card.
-This includes basic personal details (i.e. name and date of birth) and in some cases information needed by the services the cardholder has applied for (e.g. house number, postcode, gender, library card number and leisure card number).
+This includes basic personal details (i.e. name and date of birth) and in some cases information needed by the services the cardholder has applied for (e.g. library card number and leisure card number).
 More detail can be found in the NEC Data Protection Impact Assessment, which can be downloaded from https://www.entitlementcard.org.uk/privacy-policy.